-2. Fill in the "UNIBO piano di studi online" form at https://piani.unibo.it.
+- 2. Fill in the "UNIBO piano di studi online" form at https://piani.unibo.it.
 The piano di studi online is for UNIBO a way to keep track of the courses taken by all exchange students and you must fill it as soon as you have made your decision about UNIBO courses.
 The Resident Director will assist you with this procedure once you have discussed the courses you will be taking.
-To enter the system you will need:

-a) Your username: this is usually your name.lastname@studio.unibo.it, as it is in your unibo email address;

-b) Your password: this is the password you use to access your unibo e-mail address and is listed on the same sheet where you find you username (you have probably been asked to change it on your first login).
-It would be advisable to change this password to "bcspfall2023!" so to help you (and the RD) remember it when you have to enroll in your courses.

-To receive credit for your courses (unless you have chosen a course on a foreign literature), all your work, papers, oral or written exams, presentations, must be performed in Italian, and you must be taking the course as "frequentante".
-This means that you have to attend classes and cannot choose the "non-frequentante" option, which may be offered to Italian students.

-3. You will note that UNIBO courses are listed in the Italian system for sometimes 10/12 (full semester) or 5/6 (half semester) credits, sometimes 8 and 6, or even 6 and 3 credits and are linked to the academic schedules of each Corso di Laurea (grouped under, for example, Scienze Politiche, Studi umanistici, Scienze dell'Educazione e della Formazione, or Lingue e Letterature, Traduzione e Interpretazione).
+To enter the system you will need: - a) Your username: this is usually your name.lastname@studio.unibo.it, as it is in your unibo email address; - b) Your password: this is the password you use to access your unibo e-mail address and is listed on the same sheet where you find you username (you have probably been asked to change it on your first login).
+It would be advisable to change this password to "bcspfall2025!" so to help you (and the RD) remember it when you have to enroll in your courses. - To receive credit for your courses you must be taking the course as "attending student".
+This means that you have to attend classes and cannot choose the "non-attending" option, which may be offered to Italian students. - 3.
+You will note that UNIBO courses are listed in the Italian system for sometimes 10/12 (full semester) or 5/6 (half semester) credits, sometimes 8 and 6, or even 6 and 3 credits and are linked to the academic schedules of each Degree Program = Corso di Laurea.
 A ten or twelve-credit course normally meets for 60 hours and is semester-intensive.
-Five-credit courses meet for 27-36 hours and are normally half-semester only and they are usually referred to as modulo.
-There is in some courses the option of taking only the first or second part of the exam in a full semester course for six or eight credits (= a modulo or ciclo).
-Here again, consult the professor.
+Five or six-credit courses meet for 27-36 hours and are normally half-semester long and they are usually referred to as module = modulo.
 For the transfer of these credits back to your American university, you can refer to the following table, which sums up the most common options available:

-Italian Credits Hours of teaching Credits transferred
+Italian Credits Hours teaching of Credits transferred

-Scuola di Lettere e Beni cult.
-5/6 30 3
+Humanities 5/6 30 3

 10/12 60 6

-Scuola di Scienze Politiche 6/8 36/48 3
+Political Science 6/8 36/48 3

 9/10 60 6

-Scuola di Lingue e Letterature, Trad.
-E Interp.
-3 27 3
+Languages and Literatures 3 27 3

 6 54 6

-This means that, for example, in a literature class of 60 hours offered at the Scuola di Lettere e Beni culturali, it may be possible to take the examination on the first or second of two thematic units in the course (30 hours = 3 credits).
-If you decide to take only one modulo of a course, you must consult the BCSP Resident Director.
-The UNIBO professor with whom you take the exam for the modulo will also indicate on the online verbalization the number of credits for which you will receive examination credit.
+This means that, for example, in a history class of 60 hours offered at the Department of History and Cultures, it may be possible to take the examination on the first or second of two thematic units in the course (30 hours = 3 credits).
+If you decide to take only one module of a course, you must consult the BCSP Resident Director.
+The UNIBO professor with whom you take the exam for the module will also indicate on the online verbalization the number of credits for which you will receive examination credit.